Commercial Flat Roof Repair – Hot Tar Gravel Roofs

 Commercial flat roof repair with the old Hot Tar and Gravel on it.
 These roofs have come a long way, but time has come where they are not repairable any longer.
 Over the years the hot tar becomes brittle and start to crack.
 The stone aggregate hides these cracks, so it is not easy to spot them.

-The downfall of these roofs was:
+The downfall of the Tar and Gravel roofs were:

 - They get brittle over the years and start to crack